ros-navigation/docs.nav2.org/configuration/packages/configuring-smac-planner.rst

   ====== =======

   Description
     Maximum time spent smoothing, in seconds.
-If planning takes too long, this can be dynamically adjusted to ensure the planner meets ``max_planning_time_ms``.
+If planning takes too long, this can be dynamically adjusted to ensure the planner meets ``max_planning_time``.

 :``<name>``.smoother.optimizer.max_iterations: